Ada-Developers-Academy/core-unit-3/tests/testing-in-node.md

 So now we turn our attention to the `fizzBuzz` function itself.
 For a small function like this, it's certainly possible that a visual inspection of the code will reveal the problem.
 But we can also use the debugger to step through the function and see what it's doing.

-To do this, we can set a breakpoint on the first line _inside_ the `fizzBuzz` function.
+To do this, we set a breakpoint on the first line _inside_ the `fizzBuzz` function.
 Click in the gutter area to the left of the line number of the first line of code in `fizzBuzz`, line two.
 A red dot will appear, indicating a breakpoint has been set.

-Next, we can run the failing test under the debugger.
+Next, we run the failing test under the debugger.
 With the Testing panel open, hover over the failing test name, and click the Debug button that appears.
 Now when the test calls `fizzBuzz`, it will encounter the breakpoint and pause execution just before running any of the code within the function.
 If we ran the test with the Run button as usual, the breakpoint would be ignored.

 With the test execution paused, we can inspect each line of code before it runs, and predict what the behavior will be based on the current variable values.
 Will a comparison be true or false?
 Will a condition be met or not?
 Debugging isn't a passive process of repeatedly clicking the Step Over button and hoping for the best.
 It's an active process of thinking about what the code is doing, and what we expect it to do, and then stepping through the code to see if our expectations are met.